 Athletic facilities at the site are shared with other programs and are supervised by our staff only during scheduled activity periods, when available.
 For these reasons, individual training programs cannot be accommodated.
 Students also are not permitted to use campus weight rooms or aerobic equipment.

 Dickinson College has limited computer access for students.
 We ensure that students have computer access when necessary for academic purposes, and our instructors expect hand-written work.
 In order to maximize community engagement and to minimize distractions, CTY limits the use of computers, cell phones, tablets, and other technologies.
 Students will have access to the internet or campus Wi-Fi while enrolled in the program.

 Classes do not meet on weekends, with the exception of Sunday evenings.
-Instead, all students participate in a full schedule of on-campus recreational and social activities, which are supervised by the RAs and administrative staff.
-In addition to sports and games, weekend activities include special events such as carnivals, evening dances, movies, a talent show, and supervised trips into town.
+Instead, field trips to Philadelphia and Baltimore are a unique component of this program.
 Some students choose to attend religious services.
 Students also have down time in the mornings to catch up on laundry or just relax and talk with friends.
 Weekends conclude with a mandatory two-hour class session on Sunday evenings.

 The daily schedule at the site is quite full.
 Students are required to attend all classes and activities, and there is little unstructured time.
 Students attend class from 9:00 a.m. to 3:00 p.m.
 Monday-Friday, with short breaks in the morning and afternoon and a longer break for lunch.
 Between the end of class and lights-out, students attend recreational activities, have dinner, return to class for a two-hour evening session, and enjoy some social time.
 Each day concludes with a hall meeting.
 Lights-out is at 11:00 pm.